Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

 All evaluated models are trained with dataset $\tilde{\mathcal{S}}$ and evaluated on the independent test set.
 The performances of all models are evaluated with the Intersection over Union (IoU).
 IoU calculates the percentage ratio between overlapping and unified areas of the ground-truth and predicted masks.
+The hyper-parameters of \textit{PointingNet-S} were optimized to provide the highest IoU.
 Table \ref{tb:Segmentation} reports the comparative IoU results between all methods.
-While some models achieved adequate accuracy, \pns is shown to provide superior results by a large margin.
-Figure \ref{fig:segmentations} shows examples of predicted segmentation of the arms in various scenarios. \pns is able to segment lifted arms in complex scenarios including multiple users in the frame, occlusions and user pointing while body is out-of-frame.
+While some models achieved adequate accuracy, PointingNet-S is shown to provide superior results by a large margin.
+Figure \ref{fig:segmentations} shows examples of predicted segmentation of the arms in various scenarios.
+PointingNet-S is able to segment lifted arms in complex scenarios including multiple users in the frame, occlusions, and user pointing while the body is out-of-frame.
+The proposed \textit{PointingNet-S} architecture effectively isolates complex image features associated with pointing gestures, including arm and hand configurations, while suppressing irrelevant background and foreground elements.
+The model's ability to segment the arm region demonstrates potential for broader applications in gesture recognition and human pose estimation, where focusing on relevant body parts can improve accuracy and efficiency in challenging environments.